NickyBleiel/discovery-icp/index.md

 {{site.data.keyword.dcp_long}} makes it possible to rapidly build cognitive, cloud-based exploration applications that unlock actionable insights hidden in unstructured data, including your own proprietary data as well as public and third-party data.
 {: shortdesc}

+{{site.data.keyword.dcp_long}} is deprecated.
+As of 30 August 2020, you cannot provision new instances, and access to free instances will be removed.
+Any instance that is still provisioned as of 30 August 2020 will be deleted.{: deprecated}

 This is the architecture of a complete {{site.data.keyword.dcp_short}} service solution: